 Task 1.
-2018 Hardbottom Edge Mapping and Creation of 2018 Hardbottom Map A baseline benthic habitat map for the BMA was created in 2014 using aerial imagery from July and November 2014.
+2019 Hardbottom Edge Mapping and Creation of 2019 Hardbottom Map A baseline benthic habitat map for the BMA was created in 2014 using aerial imagery from July and November 2014.
 Map creation included in situ verification of hardbottom edges.
+Mr. Robert Weber Proposal for 2019 BMA Monitoring May 22, 2019 Page 2

-Work performed under Task 1 involves digitization of exposed hardbottom in 2018 aerial photography using ArcGIS 10.6, including inter-observer QA-QC, following the standards used to develop the Town's historic hardbottom GIS database in the BMA.
+Work performed under Task 1 involves digitization of exposed hardbottom in one set of 2019 aerial photography (Town's boundaries) using ArcGIS 10.6, including inter-observer QA-QC, following the standards used to develop the Town's historic hardbottom GIS database in the BMA.
 The nearshore hardbottom edge of the entire BMA cell (FDEP control monument R-76 to R-151) will be mapped by divers, and a final hardbottom map will be developed.
 These tasks correspond to the below BMA requirements.
+This proposal assumes that the second aerial hardbottom map of the entire BMA cell will be provided by Palm Beach County.